Netcracker/KubeMarine/documentation/Maintenance.md

     4. Uncordon the node.

 **Warning**: Before starting the migration procedure, verify that you already have the actual claster.yaml structure.
 The services.docker scheme is deprecated.

+## Admission Migration Procedure

+Since Kubernetes v1.20 Pod Security Policy has been deprecated and will be delete in Kubernetes 1.25 the migration procedure from PSP to  another solution is very important.

 # Procedure Execution